 In 1999, the Russian Federation invaded the Chechen Republic of Ichkeria in the Northern Caucasus.
 While tensions between Russia and Chechnya did not begin with Putin, Putin used the conflict to establish himself as Russia’s supreme leader.

-Cite This Article"20th Century Timeline" History on the Net
+Cite This Article"20th Century Timeline Of World History: What Happened?"
+History on the Net

 More Citation Information.